Logarithmic kinetics and bundling in physical networks

-where $\alpha_\lambda\equiv \lambda^{-(1+\theta)/(2+\theta)}$ and $\theta\simeq2.3389\dots$ is an integral constant (see Eq.~\ref{eq:S16}, \textsc{SM, S.4}).
-Equation~\eqref{eq:bund4} shows that Eq.~\eqref{eq:bund2} is an unstable solution of Eq.~\eqref{eq:bund1} to random fluctuations of the links' angle distribution, whose nucleation speeds up the kinetics in algebraic fashion.
-While suggestive, large coherent inhomogeneities like those assumed in the above unlikely form spontaneously, hindering the global behavior predicted by Eq.~\eqref{eq:bund4}.
+While suggestive, large coherent inhomogeneities like those assumed above unlikely form spontaneously, hindering the global behavior predicted by Eq.~\eqref{eq:bund4}.
 This is visible in Fig.~\eqref{figbund:2}\textbf{b} (see also Fig.~\eqref{figbund:S1}), where the scaling in Eq.~\eqref{eq:bund4} is displayed (dotted line) for comparison.

-\underline{\emph{Bundle formation}}--- The algebraic growth in Eq.~\eqref{eq:bund4} can be observed by analyzing the local formation of link bundles.
-Notice first that the self-similar solution of Eq.~\eqref{eq:bund3} indicates that, as more links are deposited, they become increasingly aligned.
-In fact, the evolution of the expected angle, $\vartheta$, between two randomly chosen links follows $\vartheta(t)\propto\ln(h(t))/h(t)$, where $h(t)\propto t^{\mu}$ for $t\gg\tau_p$ (see \textsc{SM}).
+\underline{\emph{Bundle formation}}--- The algebraic growth in Eq.~\eqref{eq:bund4} can be observed by studying locally the formation of bundles.
+First, note that the self-similar solution of Eq.~\eqref{eq:bund3} indicates that, as more links are deposited, they become increasingly aligned.
+In fact, the expected angle between randomly chosen links evolves as $\vartheta(t)\propto\ln(h(t))/h(t)$, where $h(t)\propto t^{\mu}$ for $t\gg\tau_p$ (see \textsc{SM}).
 Hence, the orientational correlation function $g(t):=1-\langle\cos\vartheta\rangle$ decays algebraically with a logarithmic pre-factor as $g(t)\propto t^{-\mu}\ln t$, where $\mu$ is the scaling exponent defined in Eq.~\eqref{eq:bund4}.

 While the above confirms that links become asymptotically parallel, it does not bear information about their positional order.
-Because this analysis gets mathematically demanding, we characterize bundle formation via simulations.
-We then consider two links bundled if they are nearest neighbors in both the bottom and the top plane of the unit box.
-To identify the nearest neighbors of a link, we adopt a proximity graph constructed via the $2D$ $\alpha$-complex (details in \textsc{SM}) of the links' coordinates~\cite{edelsbrunner1983shape}.
-We then measure the bundling number, $\mathcal{B}_\lambda(t)$, representing the total number of bundled links divided by its corresponding value in the non-physical limit ($\lambda=0$) which is proportional to $\sqrt{\mathcal{N}_{0}}$ (see \textsc{SM, S.5}).
+Because this analysis gets mathematically demanding, we characterize local bundle formation via simulations.
+We measure (details in \textsc{SM}) the bundling number, $\mathcal{B}_\lambda(t)$, representing the total number of bundled links divided by its corresponding value in the non-physical limit ($\lambda=0$) which is proportional to $\sqrt{\mathcal{N}_{0}}$ (see \textsc{SM, S.5}).
 We also quantify the relative orientation of link bundles by their local nematicity $\mathcal{O}_{i}=\sum_{j\in\partial i}P_2(\varphi_{ij})/k_i$, where $P_2$ is the second Legendre polynomial and $\varphi_{ij}=\varphi_i-\varphi_j$ is the relative angle between links $i$ and $j$ (details in \textsc{SM}).